Purpose: Why It Matters and Who It Matters To

 Strategic Partnerships

 It pays to have friends.
 Sharing your passion with companies who are similarly focused can open a variety of doors, boosting your credibility, reputation, referrals, and ultimately, profit.
-Seek partnerships with those who are already engaging with their cause, and make sure you learn from how they’ve formed their execution plans around happy-team-300x199their “calling,” and take advantage of the lessons they’ve learned along the way.
+Seek partnerships with those who are already engaging with their cause, and make sure you learn from how they’ve formed their execution plans around their “calling,” and take advantage of the lessons they’ve learned along the way.

 Public Relations Benefits